MichaelDao/Minimal-Website-Template/README.md

-# Michael Dao Homepage
+# Michael's website
-Built with with Sass and Compass
+Built with with Sass and Compass, feel free to have a look at the source code for my website at https://www.mdao.site/